jcyesc/linux-kernel-development-101/labs/kernel-intro/ch12-race-conditions-and-sync-methods/README.md

-# Chapter 12 - Race conditions and synchronization methos
+# Chapter 12 - Race conditions and synchronization methods

 - Concurrency and Synchronization Methods